 Verbena is cold tender and seedlings are even more prone to cold sensitivity.
 You may sow verbena seeds indoors 10 to 12 weeks before planting them out or wait until spring and plant them in a cold frame or raised bed.
 Just make sure there is no chance of frost.
 The actual month will vary, dependent upon your USDA zone.

-Verbena seed germination can take as little as 20 days or up to a month or more.
+Verbena seed germination can take as little as 20 days or up to a month or more and, in most cases, requires cold stratification in order to be successful.
 The seeds are variable, so be patient.

 How to Grow Verbena from Seed